 § 147-64.6.
 Duties and responsibilities.

-(a) It is the policy of the General Assembly to provide for the auditing of State agencies by the impartial, independent State Auditor.
+(a) General Duty. - It is the policy of the General Assembly to provide for the auditing and investigation of State agencies by the impartial, independent State Auditor.

-(b) The duties of the Auditor are independently to examine into and make findings of fact on whether State agencies:
+(b) Areas of Examination. - The duties of the Auditor are independently to examine into and make findings of fact on whether State agencies have done or are doing all of the following:

-(2) Are providing financial and other reports which disclose fairly, consistently, fully, and promptly all information needed to show the nature and scope of programs and activities and have established bases for evaluating the results of such programs and operations.
+(2) Are providing financial and other reports that disclose fairly, consistently, fully, and promptly all information needed to show the nature and scope of programs and activities and have established bases for evaluating the results of these programs and operations.

 (3) Are promptly collecting, depositing, and properly accounting for all revenues and receipts arising from their activities.

-(4) Are conducting programs and activities and expending funds made available in a faithful, efficient, and economical manner in compliance with and in furtherance of applicable laws and regulations of the State, and, if applicable, federal law and regulation.
+(4) Are conducting programs and activities and expending funds made available in a faithful, efficient, and economical manner in compliance with and in furtherance of applicable laws of the State, and, if applicable, federal law.

-(5) Are determining that the authorized activities or programs effectively serve the intent and purpose of the General Assembly and, if applicable, federal law and regulation.
+(5) Are determining that the authorized activities or programs effectively serve the intent and purpose of the General Assembly and, if applicable, federal law.

 (6) Are adhering to statutory requirements that include conditions precedent, classifications, and similar eligibility or qualifying standards to assure that statutory intent is carried out while the requirements are in effect.

-(c) The Auditor is responsible for the following acts and activities:
+(c) Responsibilities. - The Auditor is responsible for the following acts and activities:

 (1) Audits made or caused to be made by the Auditor shall be conducted in accordance with generally accepted auditing standards as prescribed by the American Institute of Certified Public Accountants, the United States General Accounting Office, or other professionally recognized accounting standards-setting bodies.